Last Updated on June 15, 2023 by lindseymahoney

 1 | Welcoming Front Entrance

 Debbie’s front entrance is perfect.
-The bold color on the door, beautiful wreath, and fresh flowers give the perfect first impression for any buyer visiting their home.
+The bold color on the door, beautiful wreath, and fresh flowers create the perfect first impression for any buyer visiting their home.

 Debbie used faux flowers to fill the second-floor window boxes.
 She doesn’t have to worry about the flowers dying or watering them daily and you cannot even tell they are faux!

 2 | Choose 2-3 Main Colors to Carry Throughout the House

 I love the vibrant colors that Debbie used in her living room!
-Most of this furniture was found at second-hand stores that lend to her great, collected style.
+Most of this furniture is from second-hand stores that lend to her great, collected style.

 Debbie recommends choosing a few colors to carry throughout the house to create cohesion.
 You will notice the continuous use of the colors blue and green throughout her home.

 3 | Style Your Shelves